usnistgov/feasst/dev/README.rst

 * tutorials which segfault on restart dont report errors in automated tests
 * remove prefix from argparse in tutorials: prefix can't change in slurm runs
 * Add Stepper arguments to text interface documentation
+* Move Trial checks so that they can be applied to GhostTrialGrow
+* Define the public text interface.
+Add an automated check to see if any of the public interface classes or arguments change.
+Enforce argument uniqueness (derived classes exception?).
+* ReadConfigFromFile argument is an input_file, not an output_file